XRPLWin/xrplwinanalyzer-proof-of-concept/README.md

 Data is fetched and stored in local/cloud database to easy access.
 Once data is fetched it will not query Ledger again for the same queries, this will mitigate unnecessary requests to XRPL.

+### Account historical value

+With analyzed transactions it is easy to get historical value of specific account, draw graph and pin-point incoming transactions.
+This will help users to calculate gains over time for TAX purposes, viewing gains/losses etc...

+### Account connections (scam detection)

+Find which accounts are connected to other accounts.
+This data will help to identify Token owners back to source of created account.

+Token scamming is serious problem and via this feature by analyzing Issuer account, those connections will be revealed.
+For example: It is possible to detect which tokens are issued same owner via direct method like account creator or indirect like cold/hot wallets owners, and/or who holds majority (see rules) of tokens.

+Point is to analyze issuers and output warnings if those tokens are in connection to "Blacklisted" account.

+### Blacklisting and account local metadata

+With account (r...) there will be local metadata connected and stored in local DB.
+This can contain various notes and comments.

+### Custom rules

+Rules will allow fine tunning when detecting connections between accounts.

 ## Analyzed data sharing